-Services that are covered for you What you must pay when you get these services Cervical and vaginal cancer screening In-Network Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months.
-If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past three years: one Pap test every 12 months.
-There is no coinsurance, copayment or deductible for Medicare-covered preventive Pap and pelvic exams.
-Out-of-Network \$0 copayment for beneficiaries eligible for this preventive benefit.
-Chiropractic services Covered services include: • We cover only manual manipulation of the spine to correct subluxation (a displacement or misalignment of a joint or body part) if you get it from a chiropractor or other qualified Cost sharing for covered services applies toward the annual out-of-pocket maximum.
-You pay 100% for maintenance care. provider.
+Services that are covered for you What you must pay when you get these services Chiropractic services Covered services include: We cover only manual manipulation of the spine to correct subluxation (a displacement or misalignment of a joint or body part) if you get it from a chiropractor or other qualified provider.
+Cost sharing for covered services applies toward the annual out-of- pocket maximum.
+You pay 100% of the cost for maintenance care.
 In-Network \$20 copayment for each Medicare- covered chiropractic visit.
-Out-of-Network \$20 copayment for each Medicare-covered chiropractic visit.
+Out-of-Network \$20 copayment for each Medicare- covered chiropractic visit.